How To Use Z-Wave With Apple HomeKit

 For HomeKit power users, the Home Assistant open-source automation platform is a popular choice.
 It’s a powerful software-based solution for home automation that supports pretty much anything you can throw at it but requires additional hardware to provide the communications radios for various things, including Z-Wave.

 Similar to Homebridge, but with many more features, Home Assistant is the go-to solution for HomeKit users looking to level up the automation of their smart home as HomeKit does have some significant limitations in its automation capabilities.
-Home Assistant gets past that and allows for the integration of many other devices and services that HomeKit doesn’t support.
+Home Assistant gets past that and allows for the integration of many other devices and services that HomeKit doesn’t support with Siri and the Apple Home app.

 You can install Home Assistant on a wide variety of hardware, but a nice compact solution is to use their custom designed Raspberry Pi 4 module, the Home Assistant Yellow.
 You can also use a regular Raspberry Pi 4 if you have one.
 Unfortunately, these are in short supply otherwise and the prices are way above where they should be.
 I’ve found the best offer that’s suitable for Home Assistant here.
 To add Z-Wave you’ll need to add a supported USB Z-Wave dongle, such as the Aeotec Z-Stick Series 7.
 Remember to check the frequencies supported by the Z-Stick are suitable for your region.